 Each of the following posts goes into a little more depth than either the printable books or the folding definitions printable.
 When your kiddo is ready these free printables will combine to really firm up the elements of art concepts.
 I would say this series of printables is best suited for older elementary/ middle school age and up!

-The following vocabulary is included; primary colors, warm & cool colors, analogous colors, value, and complementary colors.
+This free element of color printable includes the following vocabulary; primary colors, warm & cool colors, analogous colors, value, and complementary colors.
 Definitions are all right there on your printable for easy referral and independent student work!

-This printable points out two different types of textures and how artists rely on each of them.
+This element of texture printable points out two different types of textures and how artists rely on each of them.

 Actual texture is the easier concept to discuss with kids.
 This is what kids know when they reach out and touch that bumpy tissue paper collage or smooth porcelain bowl.